diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

 ### Steps in Real-Time Layer
+The next step in our real-time architecture involves creating a Lambda function responsible for processing information and forwarding it to CloudWatch while generating notifications through SNS to our email address.
+It is worth noting that within the Lambda function, data must be decoded as the event record data is base64 encoded.

 1. Read the stream in Lambda and deaggregate the records using Kinesis Producer Library (KPL) (loop-in the generator to start receiving records)
    ```terminal
    pip install aws_kinesis_agg -t .